konturio/nics-ansible/STEP-BY-STEP-GUIDE.md

 ### Run the ansible playbook
 Example command to run the single-server playbook.
+Run the command from the `nics-ansible` directory root.

 `ansible-playbook -i inventory.yml playbook/single-server.yml -vvv`

 inventory.yml example for single-server: